Waterballs: Sealed water balls vs. absorbent water bags

-There two main types of high-performance water skimming toys are water balls and water bags.
+The two main types of high-performance water-skimming toys are water balls and water bags.
 While both float on water, water balls are sealed, causing them to repel water.
 Water bags, which are not sealed, absorb water.
 Sealed water balls generally bounce higher because they repel and displace water.

 Both water balls and bags require the players to have a grip or "timed grab" to catch the ball in flight and stop it.
 Because water balls bounce, they are generally harder to catch.
 They often require two hands, a mitt, or a glove to catch.
 This makes them more suited for adults than for kids.

 Conversely, the water absorbing collapsing water bag is generally caught with one hand.
-Because it collapses on impact with the water or in your hand, it is easier and safer to play with young children ages 4+.
+Because it collapses on impact with the water or a player's hand, it is easier to use and safer for young children.

 Water Bag being thrown - the physics and motion.

 A sealed ball displaces and bounces on water as it interacts with the water surface.
 On impact, the water bag deforms and deflects causing it to transfer its energy on impact and shed water.
-The sealed water ball still maintains its spherical shape and ball like properties.
+The sealed water ball still maintains its spherical shape and ball-like properties.
 The fluid dynamics and shape characteristics are relatively unchanged as the sealed water ball does not change its density.

 Tennis balls, handballs, and stress balls can also be used as water balls.

 Water absorbing bags, or more commonly referred to as "water bags", are designed for water and density exchange.
 Water freely permeates the whole bag, adding more weight and dynamic fluid density.
 The added weight makes the water bag skip and roll on water, rather than bounce like a ball.
 As a result, water absorbing high-performance water bags travel shorter distances than sealed water balls but they are easier to control and play with both in long and short range.